HenrikJoreteg/andlog/readme.md

 localStorage.debug = true
 ```

-  If you'd like to use a custom debug key then set `localStorage.debugKey = 'something-else'` and then set `localStorage['something-else'] = true` to enable logging.
+  If you'd like to use a custom debug key then set `localStorage.andlogKey = 'something-else'` and then set `localStorage['something-else'] = true` to enable logging.

 Step 4.
 Refresh the page, you should now see logs.